jeddy3/stylelint-scales/lib/rules/font-families/README.md

-# font-family
+# font-families

-Specify a scale for font-family.
+Specify a scale for font families.

 ```css
 a {